-Heat illnesses can often be prevented through proper, adequate hydration and safe practice guidelines.
 Game Day Attire during school day for Student-Athletes: To promote school spirit at Christian Brothers, our student-athletes are encouraged to wear "Game Day Attire" on the day of competition and on Fridays preceding Saturday games.
 For Game Day Attire during the school day student- athletes may wear:

-- Game jerseys that have sleeves with dress code pants, walking shorts, or capris. - Team polo shirts designating sport representation with dress code pants, walking shorts, or capris

-No warm-up pants may be worn, but warm-up jackets and sweatshirts that comply with regular dress code requirements.
+- Game jerseys that have sleeves with dress code pants, walking shorts, or capris. - Team polo shirts designating sport representation with dress code pants, walking shorts, or capris.
+No warm-up pants may be worn, but warm-up jackets and sweatshirts that comply with regular dress code requirements may be worn.